Ultra compact high resolution infrared thermal imagers

 The Optris PI400 and Optris PI450 offer a step change in performance over other similar products.

 They are the smallest infrared cameras in their class making them ideal for mounting in the smallest of spaces whilst they are robust enough for the most arduous of applications.

 The higher resolution gives a higher quality image on the screen and enables the user to monitor the smallest of objects.
 Recording speed, whilst slower than the PI160, is still a healthy 80 frames per second.

 The PI450 has a sensitivity of 40mK, the highest of any camera in this price bracket, making it ideal in medical applications and the like where temperature varies even just very slightly.
 The definition is so good that individual veins under the skin are visible.

-We offer lenses for close, standard and long distances.
+We offer lenses for close, standard and long distances, as well as a microscope optic (PI450 only).
 Use the Optris Optics Calculator to help chose the right lens for your Optris PI400 or PI450 camera based on the distance you wish to measure from, and the associated measurement field sizes:

 HFOV (Horizontal Field of View) : Horizontal dimension of the total measuring field at object level.